tmaciazek/training-data-reconstruction/README.md

 pip install -r requirements.txt
 ```

->📋  Describe how to set up the environment, e.g. pip/conda/docker commands, download datasets, etc...

-## Training

-To train the model(s) in the paper, run this command:
+## Reproducing the reconstructor NNs

+To reproduce the reconstructor NNs, one needs to follow the steps below.
+Note that you may skip the pre-training step and just use the models included in the folder

 ```train
 python train.py --input-data <path_to_data> --alpha 10 --beta 20